Baseball positions: Fielding

 Fielders may have different responsibilities depending on the game situation.
 For example, when an outfielder is attempting to throw the ball from near the fence to one of the bases, an infielder may need to "cut off" the throw and then act as a relay thrower to help the ball cover its remaining distance to the target destination.

 As a group, the outfielders are responsible for preventing home runs by reaching over the fence (and potentially doing a wall climb) for fly balls that are catchable.
 The infielders are the ones who generally handle plays that involve tagging a base or runner, and also need quick reflexes in order to catch a batted ball before it leaves the infield.
 The pitcher and catcher have special responsibilities to prevent base stealing, as they are the ones who handle the ball whenever it has not been hit.
-The catcher will also sometines attempt to block the plate in order to prevent a run being scored.
+The catcher will also sometimes attempt to block the plate in order to prevent a run being scored.